td0g/PCB_Gcode_Toolkit/README.md

-# td0g's PCB Milling Tools
+# td0g's PCB Gcode Tools

 This program contains several tools for post-processing gcode files from Eagle.
-To use, simply drag-and-drop the gcode file onto PCB_Gcode_Tools.exe and follow the command prompts.
+To use, simply drag-and-drop the gcode file (with a Z-probe file if available) onto PCB_Gcode_Tools.exe and follow the command prompts.

 ## Tools: